Did you know that a test created by Thomas Edison inspired the creation of the not particularly useful SAT?

 Edison apparently developed his ‘Brainmeter” test to evaluated the intelligence of job-seekers at his lab, and the test’s administrator went on to help create the SAT.

 Both the blog post and article were pretty intriguing, but neither provided a link to the actual test.
-I found it at the National Park Service Edison National Historic site website, and you can take the test there.
+I found it at the National Park Service Edison National Historic site website, and you can take the test there (scroll down a bit).

 How can this information be useful in today’s classroom, you might ask?
 Well, I have to admit the primary reason I’m writing this post is because I just found it interesting.
 However, even though the test isn’t accessible to English Language Learners, it might be fascinating to see what students might come-up with if they were asked to develop questions that they think would be effective in evaluating a person’s intelligence, and what criteria that might use to write them.